Language

 Press Enter to balance quickly without clicking the button

-Click Example Equations to try common reactions instantly
+Click Example Equations to load common reactions instantly

-Expand Step-by-Step Solution to understand how the balancing works
+Expand Step-by-Step Solution to see how the balancing works

 Use parentheses for polyatomic ions: Ca(OH)2, Ca3(PO4)2